Paul de Groot: World War II

+Shortly before the German invasion of the Netherlands, De Groot had requested by telegram to be brought over to the Soviet Union.
+Initially Moscow had agreed, but on 21 May 1940 Georgi Dimitrov, the leader of the Comintern, ordered the CPN leadership to remain in the Netherlands to organise a resistance.
+On 15 May the CPN had already decided to set up an illegal organisation.
+De Groot reduced the party leadership down to himself, Jansen and Dieters.

-After the German invasion in May 1940, De Groot initially believed that the Hitler–Stalin Pact required a cautious attitude towards the German occupying forces.
-In the Volksdagblad he wrote that English imperialism and the Dutch bourgeoisie had provoked the occupation.
+After the German invasion in May 1940, De Groot initially believed that the Hitler–Stalin Pact required a cautious attitude towards the German occupying forces and left room for partial legal activity.
+As such, he organised negotiations with the occupying forces.
+A single edition of the Volksdagblad and the party's monthly theoretical journal Politiek en Cultuur were allowed to appear, for which De Groot wrote the lead article in both cases.
+In the Volksdagblad he wrote that English imperialism and the Dutch bourgeoisie, with the SDAP leader Koos Vorrink as figurehead. had provoked the occupation.
+In Politiek en Cultuur he advocated for a "correct stance" with regard to the occupation.

 It did not prevent the CPN and its organs from being banned by the Germans.
 In November 1940, the first issue of a new, illegal party newspaper, De Waarheid, was published.
 De Groot aimed his arrows at the German aggressor, but also continued to fight "Anglo-American imperialism", the government in London and the Social Democratic Workers' Party (SDAP).
 Only with the German attack on the Soviet Union in June 1941 did he change course.
 Incidentally, it was not De Groot, as the party legend later proposed, but fellow board member Jansen who wrote the famous manifesto Staakt, staakt, staakt on the eve of the February strike of 1941.
 The CPN has always considered this strike to be the culmination of the communist resistance against the Nazis in the Netherlands.

 In October 1942, the Germans raided the house where De Groot and his family were hiding.
-De Groot managed to escape through the back door, but his wife and daughter were taken to Auschwitz and gassed there, which made him feel guilty and troubled the rest of his life.
+De Groot managed to escape through the back door, but his wife and daughter were taken to Auschwitz and gassed there, which made him feel guilty and troubled for the rest of his life.
 In February 1943 he again narrowly escaped arrest by the Germans.
 He then turned the party leadership over to others (including Jaap Brandenburg) and cut off all contact with the illegal party.

 Recovery after 1945

 After the war, De Groot succeeded in quickly and easily regaining power within the CPN.
-For a short time he promoted the dissolution of the party in favour of an "Association of Friends of De Waarheid", because in that first post-war period the communist newspaper De Waarheid enjoyed wide popularity because of its resistance history.
-Fierce criticism in his own ranks and an ok from Moscow made De Groot decide in July 1945 to re-establish the CPN.
+For a short time he promoted the dissolution of the party in favour of an "Association of Friends of De Waarheid", because in that first post-war period the communist newspaper De Waarheid enjoyed wide popularity because of its resistance origins.
+Fierce criticism from his own ranks and an ok from Moscow made De Groot decide in July 1945 to re-establish the CPN.